rene-s/ArchPlayground/README.md

 1. In the BIOS enable "Boot > Boot Priority > Legacy Boot".
 1. In the BIOS enable "Boot > Boot Configuration > UEFI Boot > Internal UEFI Shell".
 1. In the BIOS disable "Boot > Boot Configuration > UEFI Boot > Network Boot".
-1. In the BIOS set Thunderbolt security to "Unique ID".
+1. (Path is missing) In the BIOS set Thunderbolt security to "Unique ID".
 1. In the BIOS under "Devices > Video" set "auto" as primary video port.
 1. Then boot an Arch image from a USB drive and mount the system:
    ```bash